-New AC Installations: What Does a New Air Conditioner Cost in Provo?
+New HVAC Installations: What Does a New Air Conditioner and Furnace Cost in Provo?
 How much a new air conditioning, heating, or air filtration system will cost varies a lot depending on many factors.
 These variables generally fall into three categories: Lifestyle Factors: The health conditions of the home's residents (allergies, respiratory issues, and sensitivity to surroundings) How the occupants "feel" comfortable (preference to cooler or warmer temperatures) Hobbies and activities happening inside the house (musical instruments, crafts, wine) Building and Environmental Factors: The number, design, and size of windows present, the direction the home faces, and age of the home Design of building, roofing, siding, ductwork, and level of insulation present Geographic climate, lot size, city regulations and surrounding atmosphere including typical humidity, close-by industries, available land, and codes required Utilities required or available; solar, geothermal, gas, electric, LP, oil Contractor Risk Factors: Contractor licensing, insurance, bonding, and financial constancy Legitimacy, skill, and certification level of the employees installing the equipment Satisfaction Guarantees and service level (accessibility and commitment to customer service) All of these elements and more help to decide the style, size, and level of work needed to appropriately heat and cool a home, which typically goes into the cost of the new system.
-What Can You Expect to Pay?
-Ranch or Smaller Residence Up to 2000 square feet 1 or 1.5 Story $40 - $250 per month with approved financing, or $6,000 - $15,000 Average Suburban Home 2000-3500 square feet 1-3 Story $100 - $500/month with approved financing, or $8,000 - $25,000 Luxury Home 3500+ square feet Various levels or highly custom $250+ per month with approved financing, or $18,000 - $60,000+ Potential pricing may vary depending on geographic location, personal lifestyle, system settings, equipment maintenance and installation of equipment and duct system.
+What Can You Expect to Pay for a Total HVAC System?
+Ranch or Smaller Residence Up to 2000 square feet 1 or 1.5 Story $40 - $250 per month with approved financing Average Suburban Home 2000-3500 square feet 1-3 Story $100 - $500 per month with approved financing Luxury Home 3500+ square feet Various levels or highly custom< $250+ per month with approved financing Take AdvantageTo provide our customers with high-quality equipment and service at competitive rates, we started the Advantage Program, which is a worry-free program that provides HVAC equipment with a full coverage repair and maintenance plan starting at only $139 per month*!
+Learn More *Potential pricing may vary depending on geographic location, personal lifestyle, system settings, equipment maintenance and installation of equipment and duct system.
 Because every home’s heating and cooling system must be fully custom created and installed, it is quite difficult for good contractors like Service Experts to offer a specific estimate without understanding all the factors on-site that are uncovered during an in-home comfort analysis.
 However, we can provide broad ranges of the probable HVAC system price based on the general size of a home that isn’t yet 30 years old.
 Remember, even the price ranges above may vary much more, dependant on all the factors and circumstances of a specific home and homeowner.
 How HVAC Systems Are Priced by the Manufacturer (MSRP) Central heating and cooling systems are like vehicle classes.
 Systems usually fall into big (and sometimes inaccurate) ranges of "economy", "mid-level", and "premium".
 However, because every homeowner is different, each new heating and cooling system is manually installed, and because of all the earlier factors we discussed, the process and ultimate pricing of a heating and cooling system could be likened to picking vehicle "Options."
 Home Comfort Options Home comfort Options include size and efficiency, and also include air quality control, such as the efficiency of air cleaners and air filters.
 Air quality control systems are important for homeowners with infants and children, people in the home with allergy or respiratory issues, or climate control issues that require humidification controls.
 Thermostat controls are also a big part of the home comfort puzzle, and a wide choice of mobile and Wi-Fi options are out there.
 Other home comfort possibilities include adding the required amount of insulation or redesigning, correcting, and cleaning ductwork to make sure the system performs efficiently.
 Some options can be added as a package, but a lot of these choices must be decided through a complete Home Comfort Analysis, which is a complimentary service we offer.
 All of these options should be through through very carefully, since the best air conditioner or furnace will never correctly control the comfort of the home if the duct work, attic insulation, or air filter is insufficient for the home and its residents.
 To read more or get your complimentary Home Comfort Analysis, which includes your individualized new system estimate, call 801-396-0637 now, or download our free eBook "Home Heating and Air Conditioning for Dummies".